-The Kuala Lumpur to Penang train is arguably the best train journey in Malaysia.
+The Kuala Lumpur to Penang train is the most popular train journey in Malaysia.
 Read on for our full review and top tips for riding the rails from KL to Butterworth.

 Penang has always been well connected to the rest of Malaysia, in particular to the capital city of Kuala Lumpur, 350km to the south.
-Whilst it’s possible to drive, fly, or take the bus, the easiest and most comfortable option is the train between Kuala Lumpur and Penang via the fast, efficient and affordable ETS service.
+Whilst it’s possible to drive, fly, or take the bus, the easiest and most comfortable way to get from Kuala Lumpur to Penang is by train using the fast, efficient and affordable ETS service.

 With a journey time of just over four hours, the train links the city centre of KL to the mainland city of Butterworth, leaving just a short Grab or ferry ride onto Penang Island.
 So, if you’re struggling to decide whether to visit Kuala Lumpur or Penang, the excellent train service perhaps provides the answer; instead of choosing one, visit both and let the train take the strain.